 A mouthwatering fish biryani (traditionally known as machi biryani) to complement any celebration!
 It’s a layered Basmati rice dish made with spicy haddock fish fillets and uses the “dum” method to create a truly unique and flavourful meal.
-This recipe is high in protein and packed with fibre, using less oil and lots of nutritious ingredients, like spices, tomatoes and pepper to create a nourishing recipe.
+This recipe is high in protein and packed with fiber, using less oil and lots of nutritious ingredients, like spices, tomatoes, and pepper to create a nourishing recipe.
 It has a mild spice level.

 peeking through plant leaves overlooking a tray of yellow-coloured rice topped with fish fillets and garnished with mint.